matteopilz/OpenMS-website/content/en/code-of-conduct.md

 In cases not involving clear severe and obvious breaches of this Code of Conduct the process for acting on any received Code of Conduct violation report will be:

-1. acknowledge report is received,
+1. Acknowledge report is received,
-2. reasonable discussion/feedback,
+2. Reasonable discussion/feedback,
-3. mediation (if feedback didn’t help, and only if both reporter and reportee agree to this),
+3. Mediation (if feedback didn’t help, and only if both reporter and reportee agree to this),
-4. enforcement via transparent decision (see [Resolutions](/report-handling-manual/#resolutions)) by the Code of Conduct Committee.
+4. Enforcement via transparent decision (see [Resolutions](/report-handling-manual/#resolutions)) by the Code of Conduct Committee.

 The Committee will respond to any report as soon as possible, and at most within 72 hours.